Best Nurse Practitioner Degrees Online

 Along with NPs, APRNs include nurse anesthetists, nurse midwives, and clinical nurse specialists.
 While the professional scope of an APRN varies by state, they typically provide advanced nursing services and are well-paid for their work.

-Bureau of Labor Statistics (BLS) data projects that employment for NPs will increase by 52% from 2019-2029.
-This projected growth rate exceeds the national average by 1,200%.
-Nures practitioners also earn a median annual wage that nearly quadruples the median annual salary for all occupations.
+Bureau of Labor Statistics (BLS) data projects that employment for NPs will increase by 46% from 2023-2033.
+This projected growth rate exceeds the national average.
+Nurse practitioners also earn a median annual wage that nearly triples the median annual salary for all occupations.

 The Best Online Nurse Practitioner Programs